TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.md

-# WooCommerce Print Invoice & Delivery Note
+# Print Invoice & Delivery Notes for WooCommerce

-This is the WooCommerce Print Invoice & Delivery Note repository on GitHub.
+This is the Print Invoice & Delivery Notes for WooCommerce repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 ## Support